 Once you can do the roll up, keep practising regularly to keep your abs in shape.

-Sign up for My Fitness Planner updates and get a free printable download of the 4 stages e-mailed to you
+Sign up for My Fitness Planner updates and get a link to the Pilates roll up PDF printable e-mailed to you.

 After you sign up, you’ll get 2 e-mails, one will have a link to your printable download and the other will be a welcome e-mail.

 If the e-mails haven’t turned up within a few minutes, please check your junk folder, as some service providers have very strict filters.